Langata Constituency

 Lang'ata Constituency is an electoral constituency in Nairobi City County.
-It is one of the seventeen constituencies in the county.
-It consists of southern and southwestern areas of Nairobi.
-Langata constituency had common boundaries with a now defunct Kibera Division of Nairobi.
+It is one of the seventeen constituencies in the county, consisting of southern and southwestern areas of Nairobi.
+Langata constituency had common boundaries with a now-defunct Kibera Division of Nairobi.
 It is the largest constituency in Nairobi with an area of 196.80 km2.
-It was known as Nairobi South Constituency at the 1963 elections but since 1969 elections it has been known as Lang'ata Constituency.
+It was known as Nairobi South Constituency at the 1963 elections but since the 1969 elections it has been known as Lang'ata Constituency.

 Kibera, Kenya's largest slum, borders Lang'ata Constituency, and was part of it before the creation of Kibra Constituency by the Independent Electoral and Boundaries Commission; though there is a smaller portion of the slum that is still part of Lang'ata Constituency.

 The affluent suburb of Karen and the mainly middle class Lang'ata suburb are part of Langata Constituency, along with the Nairobi National Park and Lang'ata Barracks, which housed the King's African Rifles during British colonial rule.